-An unexecused student who fails to sit for a scheduled examination will receive a grade of "F".
+An unexcused student who fails to sit for a scheduled examination will receive a grade of "WD".

 In courses with anonymous grading, faculty may increase (positive discretion) or lower (negative discretion) an exam grade by 1/3 grade provided that the announcement that positive and/or negative discretion will be used is made to the class at the first two or three meetings, and provided further that the names of those awarded discretion are submitted to the Director of Academic Services by the last business day before exams.
 (The faculty have limited the use of discretion to only 10% of the class receiving positive discretion.
 Where the class is less than 10 students, one student may receive discretion).

 Category Grades Mandatory Curve